-Contact us to learn more about Homeoprophylaxis – disease prevention for Pertussis – whooping cough.
+Contact us to learn more about Homeoprophylaxis for pertussis, also known as whooping cough.

 - Pertussin is used as a preventative to build the immune system before exposure to the whooping cough and during any epidemic as a prevention.

 - Whooping cough is also known as Pertussis.
 A spasmodic hacking, deep-sounding, croupy cough with coryza (mucus) and difficulty in getting the breath are the indications.

 - It is an infection of the respiratory system caused by the bacterium Bordetella pertussis (or B. pertussis).
 It’s characterized by severe coughing spells that end in a “whooping” sound when the person breathes in.

 - There is not always the “whooping” sound at the end, so this can be confusing to parents when trying to treat at home with homeopathic remedies.

 - The disease begins with a cold and a mild cough.

 - Coughing bouts will usually then start.
 The coughing continues until no air is left in the lungs.